What Happens If I Violate the CCPA?

 First, it’s important to distinguish who the law applies to.
 The CCPA applies to a legal entity organized or operated for the profit or financial benefits of its owner, and if one or more of the following are true:

-- Has gross revenues in excess of $25 million
+- Has gross revenues above $25 million

-- Buys, receives, or sells the personal information of 50,000 or more consumers, households or devices
+- Buys, receives, or sells the personal information of 50,000 or more consumers, households, or devices.

 - Derives 50 percent or more of annual revenues from selling consumers’ personal information